-In addition to the above, each of the Phase 2 patients experienced a temporary suppression of absolute neutrophil counts and platelets, which is an expected consequence of the conditioning regimen.
+In addition to the above, each of the FAB-GT patients experienced a temporary suppression of absolute neutrophil counts and platelets, which is an expected consequence of the conditioning regimen.
+These decreases were transient and not associated with any negative long-term impact on the patients.
+Neutrophil and platelet counts recovered after dosing.